Boobie Miles: High school football career

-In 1987, Miles rushed for 1,345 yards.
+In Miles’ junior year in 1987, Miles rushed for 1,345 yards.
 Expectations were high every year at Permian High School and in 1988 the Associated Press, in its preseason predictions, had chosen Permian to win the state title based partly on the play of Miles.
 From the spring through the early fall of '88, Miles was heavily recruited by numerous top football schools.
-Letters came from Notre Dame, Florida State University, University of Nebraska, University of Houston, Texas A&M, Clemson University, Texas Tech, University of Oklahoma, Oklahoma State, Louisiana State University (LSU), Southern Methodist University (SMU), University of Southern California (USC), Purdue University, and University of Arkansas.
+Letters came from Notre Dame, Florida State University, University of Nebraska–Lincoln, University of Houston, Texas A&M, Clemson University, Texas Tech, University of Oklahoma, Oklahoma State, Louisiana State University (LSU), Southern Methodist University (SMU), University of Southern California (USC), Purdue University, and University of Arkansas.

 However, in a preseason scrimmage against the Amarillo Palo Duro Dons, Miles' leg was caught in the artificial turf when he planted his left leg to stiff-arm a tackler; another player then fell on it from the side.
 The next day he was examined by a local doctor.
 The initial diagnosis of the injury was that it was only a sprained ligament.
-Four days later an orthopedic surgeon, Dr. Dean, examined Miles and felt the injury was severe enough to require arthroscopic surgery.
+Four days later an orthopedic surgeon, Dr. Dean, examined Miles and felt the injury was severe enough to require immediate arthroscopic surgery.
 The surgery was performed the day before Permian's season opener against Austin High School.
 Miles had severely torn the anterior cruciate ligament.
 He had also torn the cartilage in his left knee.
 Miles was given the option of immediate reconstructive surgery, which Dean had recommended, or a program of rehabilitation.
 Rehab would allow Miles to play football with a knee brace.
 Both Boobie and L.V. opted for the brace.

 Miles returned against Abilene High School, however left the game limping with a cramp after only a handful of carries.
 The next week against Midland Lee High School, Permian lost, with Miles threatening to quit the team at halftime for his lack of playing time.
 Miles quit the team that Monday, and in November 1988 Dean performed reconstructive surgery on his knee.
-After rehabilitation from the surgery Miles lost much of the speed that had made him an effective fullback.
+After rehabilitation from the surgery Miles lost much of the speed and agility that had made him a sought after running back.

-After his injury Miles was the target of racial epithets and was told he "should be shot like an animal" after being injured.
-After a fight with L.V., Miles moved out and with Chris Comer taking his place at fullback, Miles did not play for Permian High School again.